herr-hollis/NASA-Space-Apps-Challenge-Kuala-Lumpur/README.md

 5) Mark Irvine - Bachelor of Engineering in Chemical (Universiti Teknologi Malaysia)

-Our team selected theme for susatain our planet for future generations
+Our team has selected theme for susatain our planet for future generations

 Introduction - There is concern worldwide that enviromental issues we face today will have an impact on future generations.
 Our challenge is to create a way to communicate the inmportance of environmental responsibility to people of all generation.